razianmm/portfolio-brochure-project/NOTES.md

 - Complete Home page that summarizes what site is about
   - Re-arrange sections to summarize first, then provide quick links
   - Improve accessibility of image section -- fallback if loading does not work?
+Can I make the image more responsive?
   - Change or otherwise allow for height to be passed in to site sections
 - Add at least two sample pages
   - Table that loads from API